 The Desert Institute’s community outreach program brings cutting edge presentations on the cultural history, natural science, and the arts pertaining to Joshua Tree National Park, the Morongo Basin, and the Coachella Valley with various partners.
 The Desert Institute partners include Joshua Tree National Park, the Twentynine Palms Historical Society, the Palm Springs Public Library, and the Osher Lifelong Learning Institute, Palm Desert.

 The Old Schoolhouse Lecture Series started in 1999 and is run in partnership with the Twentynine Palms Historical Society.
-Lectures start at 7 pm and are $5 at the door.
+Lectures start at 7 pm and doors open at 6:15 pm.
+Cost is $5 at the door.

 Meet the speaker - Dinner at the 29 Palms Inn on your own with speaker at 5 pm.
 RSVP by Wednesday prior to the event by calling (760) 367-5539.